 Candidates should have sufficient motor function to elicit information from patients by palpation, auscultation, percussion and other assessment techniques.
-A candidate should be able to perform nursing skills requiring the use of gross and fine motor skills (e.g., IV insertion, venous blood draw, urinary catheter insertion).
+A candidate should be able to perform nursing skills requiring the use of gross and fine motor skills (e.g. IV insertion, venous blood draw, urinary catheter insertion).
 A candidate should be able to execute motor movements reasonably required to provide nursing care and emergency response to patients.
 Examples of emergency responses reasonably required of nurses are cardiopulmonary resuscitation, medication administration, and application of pressure to stop bleeding.
 Candidates must perform actions which require the use of both gross and fine muscular movements, equilibrium, and functional use of the senses of touch and vision.
-Candidates should also be able to assist and/or participate in various lifting activities.